huggingface/hub-docs/docs/hub/spaces-zerogpu.md

 ## Duration Management

-For functions expected to exceed the default 60-second runtime, specify a custom duration:
+For functions expected to exceed the default 60-second of GPU runtime, you can specify a custom duration:

 ```python
 @spaces.GPU(duration=120)